And this is Helen. Those of you who read our book already know her 🙂 Helen is a Product Marketing Manager. And we’re like “wait, who?”. Of

 First of all, let’s clarify the definitions in order to be on the same page.

 Product Manager HQ blog says that “product managers are responsible for leading the creation of a product, and product marketing managers are responsible for leading the go-to-market for that product”.
 So it means that PMM’s main goal is to deliver the value of the product to the market.
-But are they involved in the opposite process – product development by received information from the market?
+But are they involved in the opposite process — product development by receiving information from the market?

 That was the first question discussed at the meetup.
 John Gargiulo, Head of Product Marketing at Airbnb, says that the answer depends on a company and on where the value is needed.
-In his point of view, product managers are looking differently on product marketers: some may think that it is not PMM’s area of responsibility, others that only working back to back with PMM will work out effectively.
+In his point of view, product managers are looking differently at product marketers: some may think that it is not PMM’s area of responsibility, others that only working back to back with PMM will work out effectively.

-Heads of Product Marketing in Upwork and Segment Anjali Cameron and Diana Smith, in contrast, is sure that they are on the influence side, providing the insights about competitors and knowing everything about the customers.
+Heads of Product Marketing in Upwork and Segment Anjali Cameron and Diana Smith, in contrast, is sure that they are on the influence side, providing insights about competitors and knowing everything about the customers.
 But it doesn’t happen in a minute, it takes time for PMM to deserve their place at the top of decision pyramid.
 To get there, in Segment, PMMs are provided with synthesis of recommended problems that the product team goes after.

-When your market is rather specific like it is with HelpShift, whose customers are located outside of the US, it becomes more important for product marketer to partner with a product team.
+When your market is rather specific like it is with HelpShift, whose customers are located outside of the US, it becomes more important for a product marketer to partner with a product team.
 Shanthala Balagopal, PMM at HelpShift, says that she’s “the architect of growth”, a person who identifies what the market wants.

 It seems like having product marketers is some kind of company’s development level indicator.
 But Diana Smith from Segment is sure that you need them from the very beginning, at an MVP development stage.
-Seriously, if you think about it, it is the perfect time for someone from the front lines to answer such questions as “is there a market for this product?”, “Is there a way to sell this product?” and so on.
+Seriously, if you think about it, it is the perfect time for someone from the front lines to answer such questions as “is there a market for this product?”, “Is there a way to sell this product?” and so on?

 “And while the PM team is developing the idea and getting beta customers, you should kind of be a fly on the wall listening to the use cases and then as you get close to launch, ramp back up again so that you’re defining the key use cases, the key audience, key messaging packaging, positioning, go to market roadmap.” — says Diana.